electronicvisions/container-di-owas/README.md

 # OWAS Container Build

-The OWAS container provides a reproducible build environment for this project.
+The OWAS container provides a reproducible build environment for the OWAS project.

-We manage the dependencies using the [Spack Package Manager](https://spack.io), with the notable exception of OpenLane: here, we extend the [OCI image provided by efabless](https://hub.docker.com/r/efabless/openlane) by the PDK installation and embed it into the OWAS container.
+We manage the dependencies using the [Spack Package Manager](https://spack.io), with the notable exceptions of _LibreLane_ and _ghdl_:
+* for _ghdl_, we convert the [`ghdl/ghdl:bookworm-mcode` OCI image](https://hub.docker.com/r/ghdl/ghdl) to SIF and embed it into this container
+* for _LibreLane_, we use the official nix-based build flow to build and embed a SIF image into this container

 ## Building